dehydratedpotato/socpowerbud/README.md

 	- Per-core metrics
 	- Micro architecture names

-I would love to support ANE stuff too but thats just a false dream encouraged by compiled remnanats in `powermetrics`...
+I would love to support ANE stuff too but thats just a false dream encouraged by compiled remnants in `powermetrics`...

 # Installation, Usage, and Making
 **Note:** Tool usage is listed by `socpwrbud --help`!